Find Guidance on How to Complete The First Three Steps of AA

 Your higher power gives you hope for the future.
 If you can believe that there is something greater than yourself out there in the universe, you’ll have an easier time accepting the help of others.
 You might find that your higher power is easy to tap into and doesn’t burden anyone else.

 You’ll need this help to restore you to a place of sanity because it can be so challenging to turn your addiction over to someone else.
-An old timer knew that a higher power was crucial to getting an alcohol or drug addiction under control, and they should encourage new members to explore this concept.
+An old timer knew that a higher power in AA was crucial to getting an alcohol or drug addiction under control, and they should encourage new members to explore this concept.

 Step 3: We made a decision to turn our will and our lives over to the care of God as we understood him.